Provide access to natural daylight

 - the health benefits of bright daylight exposure and its effects on circadian rhythm, including the non-visual health impacts of bright daylight.

-- Upload a copy of the materials that are shared identifying the required information that is included.
+– a copy of the educational materials that are shared upon request with all building(s) occupants identifying the required information that is included.

 - a digital platform, such as a website, digital application, or display screen in common areas